Seatis/my-teaching-materials/project/hardware/Closed-loop-control/README.md

 Whit the last one you will probably have a problem.
 During the PWM workshop we used the TC0 timer to generate PWM signal on the PD6 pin.
-This time we could not use the PD6 pin as the PWM output because the comparator potitive input is on that pin.
+This time we could not use the PD6 pin as the PWM output because the comparator positive input is on that pin.
 The solution to that problem is to use the TC2 timer as the PWM signal generator.
 Don't be afraid!
 The TC0 and TC2 timers are very similar, you just have to change the register and bit names in the TC0 driver to get the TC2 driver.